Skip to content

 Click to Confirm that you want to delete the resources you created.

-Click the Apply Change Set button.
+Click the Apply Change Set button in the Header.

 Congratulations